br80/zappy_python/01_data/README.md

 Data rules the world.

-It's everywhere.
+It's everywhere, from finance to game design.

-Master data, with Python.
+Let's master data together, with Python.

 ## CSV